This section describes how to deploy a new Neo4j Causal Cluster.

 causal_clustering.expected_core_cluster_size=3will specify that the cluster has three Core members.

 :5000.
-You should include the address of the local machine in this setting as well.
+You should include the address of the local machine in this setting.

-Apply these settings to each configuration file on each instance.
-The values will be the same for each.
+Apply these settings to the configuration file on each instance.
+The values can be the same for each.

 Start the Neo4j servers as usual.
 Note that the startup order does not matter.

 server-2$ ./bin/neo4j start

 If you want to follow along with the startup of a server you can follow the messages in neo4j.log.
 While an instance is joining the cluster, the server may appear unavailable.

 Now you can access the three servers and check their status.

 Open the locations below in a web browser and issue the following query:

 This will show you the status of the cluster and information about each member of the cluster.